stilinskii/mini_programs/src/review_application/README.md

 * Overriding

 `Review Application` is the first program I've ever made by myself.
-feel like the program is getting smaller than I planned as I started make it.
-I wanted to make it possible to edit all of the fields of the review when I was implementing `4. 후기수정` but I failed since the class type of reviews is different (FrontEnd_class or BackEnd_class) it was almost impossible or too complicated for me to implement.
-I know it is far from solving existing problems or something, but I think it is just enough for me who just learned basic Java syntax.
+feel like the program is getting smaller than I planned as I started to make it.
+At first, I planed to make the users possible to edit all of the fields of a review by `4. 후기수정` but I failed since the class types of review objects are different (FrontEnd_class or BackEnd_class) which made it almost impossible or too complicated for me to implement what I thought.
+So I had to make `4.후기수정` only able to edit comment field.
+I know it is far from solving existing problems(I heard that a program is to solve problems) or something but I think it is just enough for me who just learned basic Java syntax.
 I will keep learning.